John Henry Monger Snr: Later life

 Monger took advantage of the availability of ticket-of-leave men and employed 63 of them between 1852 and 1871.

 Towards the end of his life, York people called Monger the "Duke" (of York).

 Monger had a reputation for financially supporting many pastoralists.
 He gave financial assistance to William Marwick when he was in financial difficulties.

 In 1858, Monger's wealth was so well known that he issued "One Pound Notes".

 Monger gave land for a town hall at York in 1861.

-He owned a grand home towards the top of St George's Tce in Perth.
+He owned a grand home towards the top of St Georges Terrace in Perth.

 Death

 John Henry Monger died on 12 November 1867.
 No obituary was published for him.

 At the time, he held 90,000 acres of land, and this was one of the "first great estates to be broken up".

 In his will, he left Faversham and the other property to the west of Avon Terrace (except the mill) to John Henry Monger Jnr, the property to the east of Avon Terrace (and the mill and store) to Joseph Taylor Monger, his St George's Terrace property to his daughter and what is now 156 Avon Terrace, York and some farm land to George.